Related Websites

 A web designer is a person, who designs and at times, creates websites, along with other applications.
 As it is, web design refers to creating presentations of content which is delivered to the end-user through the internet, with the help of a Web browser as well as other Web-enabled applications such as micro-blogging clients, Internet television clients as well as RSS readers.

 A designer might or might not be a programmer.
 However, most of them have some sort of programming skills.
 Several web designers are web programmers as well, which means that they are not only the architect of the page but they also implement their designs through programming.
-Designers can therefore be called writer as well as computer expert.
+Designers can therefore be called writer as well as a computer expert.

 An extremely important task of the designer is creative design of the web pages, which is generally worked out with a client who expresses certain needs or that the web pages are required to fulfill.
 Web designers usually have proficiency in graphics software, such as Photoshop, and many of them are also quite good with programs such as Java.
 A web designer usually has to work with a number of media programs.
 Overall, the objective is to create web pages with a particular design, a standardized graphic set, as well as eye grabbing details.
 A designer might also write contents for web pages, depending upon the requirements of the client, although sometimes they simply edit or program contents that the clients provide.